MIKALJI/Mikalji/README.md

 * **Minors IWC/IWEC as I'm 18+**
 * **KR and English Only**
 * **Please do not Copy my ponies or Inspo hard on them**
-* **I will not be the first to interac, as I've been having social anxiety lately.**
+* **I will not be the first to interact, as I've been having social anxiety lately.**
 * **If I'm doing something and it bothers you.
 Tell me.
 I can't read minds or body language over a device.
 I wish I could.**

 <p align="center">